AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 title: User Guide
 ---
 **Hi private tutors!**

-**TutorConnect** is a **desktop app for managing student contacts for private tutors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-With a few simple commands, you can unleash the potential of the powerful commands in **TutorConnect** that manages all your students, your lessons and your payments at ease!
+**StudentConnect** is a **desktop app for managing student contacts for private tutors**.
+You can us commands to record and look up student information which can be imporant to your tutoring tasks.
+Whether you are teaching any subjects, targeting at any education levels or hosting online/offline lessons, **StudentConnect** will always bring the beneift that you want!
+As long as you are troubled with managing several students together, check out our commands.
+With a few simple commands, you can unleash the potential of the powerful commands in **StudentConnect** that keeps all your students contacts,schedules your lessons and tracks your payments at ease!</br>
+The quick start section right below will give you a quick overview on how to being.
+Fret not if you are unfamiliar with commands applications before, it's never too late to start!

 * Table of Contents
 {:toc}